 The former recognised her protector in an instant, and involuntarily, for it was the impulse of gratitude, called the driver to stop the carriage.

-However, calling for the driver is not really an involuntary action in the sense that physically pulling on a device that automatically stops the carriage may be.
+However, calling the driver to stop is not really an involuntary action in the sense that physically pulling on a device that automatically stops the carriage may be considered.
 Such a device enables the chain of action to occur in an instant: the sighting; the recognition; and her involuntarily activating the device, which automatically stops the carriage.

 The device in question is found in Dearden’s Miscellany (1839): a “check string”, an invention that causes the reins to be pulled up automatically from inside the carriage in case of an emergency.
 Why on earth did the foul editor muck up Smith’s perfectly good line?
 The term was used in Australia, as its occurrence in Caroline Leakey’s novel Broad Arrow (1859) evidences.